TritonDataCenter/rfd/rfd/0035/README.md

 whether these events are part of one or 2 spans.
 This also in turn impacts the scope of tags and the operation name of the span.

-The biggest reason I can see that we might want to do this would be that we could add a tag `component` that indicates `restifyclient` or `restifyserver` potentially also with a tag for version.
-As it is now the span would have a single component tag or separate component tags for the client and server.
-So it's just a slightly different way of representing the data.
+The biggest reason I can see that we might want to go with Opentracing-style is that we can add a tag `component` that indicates `restifyclient` or `restifyserver` potentially also with a tag for version.
+It also simplifies implementation somewhat since you're *always* creating a new span and never trying to continue a span.

+If there are strong arguments for Zipkin-style, we can reconsider.

+### Data propagation

+See also the Planned Implementation sections above and specifically the section on "Option A vs Option B".
+We need to make a decision on this before any changes are merged to master.
+If we're going with Option A, then that mostly excludes Option B from being as useful (since all code changes that Option A requires will have already been completed removing much of the benefit of Option B).
+If we're going with Option B, we'll need to figure out a working mechanism for that that's acceptable to Joyent Engineering.

 ### Sampling